 written by Jennie Contuzzi

-FILM VERSION available for virtual assemblies.
+FILM VERSION (35 MINUTES) available for virtual assemblies and events.

-Film Runs 35 minutes Option of virtual post performance talkback and/or virtual two-part writing workshop focusing on themes of the play.
+Option of virtual post performance talkback and/or virtual two-part writing workshop focusing on themes of the play.
 Teacher support materials and study guides available.